DevKhalyd/rg_portfolio/README.md

 Basically Run the tests and if everything is ok, then launch the new version

-# TODO

-- TODO: Remove upwork from the list of contributors

-- TODO: Update the README.md for my profile

 - Add some accesibility for android and ios platforms